araobp/virtual-showroom/README.md

 ### Object Detection / image recognition scene

+Although this scence has nothing to do with RAG, I use the Flask-based API server for simplicity.

 #### AI Robot

 I was impressed by [the demo video for Figure 01](https://www.figure.ai/).
 If such a robot were to exist, human guides in showrooms might no longer be necessary.